javalosr2004/PolyChats/user_stories.md

 - If a STUDENT attempts to register with a username that is taken it should display a message and ask them to pick another username
 - If a STUDENT attempts to make an empty post, it will dipaly and error message and tell a post requires a body.
 - If a STUDENT tries to search for a user that does not exist it will let them know that no user has been found.
+- As a STUDENT, if I attempt to access a restricted feature without the appropriate permissions, the system will display a message indicating that I do not have access to this feature, to ensure that users understand their access limitations.